Technical Overview & Methodology

 The Hierarchy of Limits

-The "Total Trials" displayed in the application is calculated as:
+The "Total Trials" displayed in the application is:

 System-Specific Breakdown